 This can be frustrating for anyone who wants to advance to a better job, or for those switching careers.
 Natalie Morgan, HR Director at CareerPlug, offers a ray of hope, however: “I’m much more likely to give applications a second look if they include a cover letter that is truly tailored to our company.
 For example, mention the company’s values or mission and why it resonates with you.”

 Laos concurs, saying anything that shows that you did your research on the company is meaningful.
 Keep in mind her previous advice to keep it brief and relevant, but even referencing something you connected with on the company’s official website will help.

-In a world where hiring managers often see a generic cover letter, mistakenly addressed to a different company, showing you are genuinely interested in their business will set you apart.
+In a world where hiring managers often see a generic cover letter that’s mistakenly addressed to a different company, showing you are genuinely interested in their business will set you apart.